 Blepharoplasty is the name for eyelid surgery, but there are different types depending on what needs to be corrected.
-Lower Eyelid Blepharoplasty in St. Louis may be a great option for you if you have developed unsightly eye bags in your lower eyelid area.
+Lower Eyelid Blepharoplasty in St. Louis may be a great option if you have developed unsightly eye bags in your lower eyelid area.
 Usually, aging is the cause of lower lid eye bags, but sometimes, they occur in younger people due to genetics or other medical conditions.
 Despite your reason for wanting a Blepharoplasty, the results could dramatically improve your appearance.
 The eyes are usually the first aspect of a face that people notice.
 So, improve the look of your under-eye area today.

-Only experienced surgeons like Dr. Holds and his associates perform Lower Eyelid Blepharoplasty because it is more challenging than Upper Eyelid Blepharoplasty.
+Only experienced surgeons like our team perform Lower Eyelid Blepharoplasty because it is more challenging than Upper Eyelid Blepharoplasty.
 This is because the area surrounding the lower lids is more sensitive to surgical disturbance, and the aging changes here are more difficult to correct.

 The team at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis is highly experienced with Lower Eyelid Blepharoplasty, having originally described a fat repositioning technique now used by hundreds of surgeons all over the world.
-Dr. Holds and his team has performed this technique on hundreds of patients with generally excellent results.
+Ours team have performed this technique on hundreds of patients with generally excellent results.

 You will probably be asked to return to the doctor’s office in about a week to have sutures removed and to check on your progress.
 If laser skin resurfacing or a chemical peel has also been performed, a follow-up visit will generally be necessary after 1-2 days.